jeffmew/Aequilibrium-TheCastleCompany/README.md

 ### Assumptions Made

-The only assumption I made was that you could not build a castle on the last land height.
-The given assumptions seemed to imply this.
+I made the assumption that the last land value could not be considered a peak or valley because there was no transition from a greater height to a lower height (and vice versa).